magepages/mpdocs/docs/milestone/index.md

 ![](https://i.imgur.com/voxnMDX.png)

-- Rules of changing customer group is displayed here.
+- Rules of changing customer group are displayed here.
 - From **Manage Rules**, admin can view basic information such as ID, Name, Status, Website, Original Group, Destined Group, Priority, From Date, To Date, Action.
-- **Apply Rule**: Apply all the rules to customer to change the their Group when meeting the conditions.
+- **Apply Rule**: Apply all the rules to customer to change their Group when meeting the conditions.
 - **Action**:
   - **Delete**: Delete the information in the **Manage Rule** page.
   - **Change Status**: Change the status of the selected rules.